The 3 Stages of Money Laundering

 Laundering Through Cash Businesses

 There are many businesses that handle most of their transactions in cash and allow illicit cash to be inserted among their legitimate business transactions.
-This can be used for laundering large amounts of cash.
+This can be used to launder large amounts of cash.

 The Process of Smurfing